 For many decades, 12 step programs have been helping people in their recovery journeys.
 Individuals with drug and alcohol use disorders need an integrated treatment approach, and 12 step programs are a vital part.
 People with loved ones struggling with substance abuse can also find support and hope with specialized 12 step programs.

-Here, we look at non-medical detox, including what it is, how it works, and who the best candidates are for this type of program.
+Here, we look at non-medical detox, including what it is, how it works, and who the best candidates are southern California detox program.

 To understand how detox works, it’s important to understand dependence.
 Dependence develops as the result of heavy substance abuse.
 When you heavily abuse drugs or alcohol, the brain attempts to compensate by reducing or increasing the activity of the neurotransmitters affected by the substance.

+This leads to tolerance, which means that you need to consume larger doses to get the same effects smaller amounts once produced.
 With heavy alcohol use, the brain tries to normalize function by reducing dopamine and GABA activity and increasing glutamate activity.
-This leads to tolerance, which means that you need to consume larger doses to get the same effects smaller amounts once produced.
-But the more you use, the more the brain tries to compensate by changing its chemical function.
-At some point, the brain will adjust to the presence of drugs or alcohol and function more comfortably when they’re present in the body.
+But the more you use, the more the brain tries to adjust by changing its chemical function.
+At some point, the brain will change to the presence of drugs or alcohol and function more comfortably when you’re using drugs and alcohol.

 When you suddenly stop using once you’ve become dependent, normal neurotransmitter function will rebound.
 This causes physical withdrawal symptoms which vary, depending on the substance.
 During detox, withdrawal is allowed to follow its course until all traces of drugs or alcohol are out of the cardiovascular system and the brain’s chemical function has begun to return to normal.